MaratIbragimov/Jenkins_Job_DSL_Tutorial/Jenkins_Job_DSL/Jenkins_Job_DSL.md

 * Go back to **Job DSL example** project and click on **Build now**

-* In your console output you should see:
+* At the bottom of your jobs output you should see the message:
 ```
 Processing DSL script Jenkins_Job_DSL/nodejs.groovy
 Added items: